entuziaz/IPFS_rsk/README.md

 - [x] Connect to Rootstock for BTC-backed payments
 - [x] Add wallet connection (e.g., MetaMask)

+### Prerequisites
+1. Basic understanding of JavaScript, React and Node.js
+2. Node.js and npm installed
+3. Metamask wallet (See how to [configure Metamask for Rootstock](https://dev.rootstock.io/dev-tools/wallets/metamask/))
+4. Test RBTC to pay for uploads (Use the Rootstock [faucet](https://faucet.rootstock.io/) to get tRBTC)
+5. Pinata account for uploading files to IPFS (Pinata JWT and Pinata Gateway domain values are required)

 ## Contracts
 Made with Solidity and deployed on Rootstock Testnet.
 Allows paying for uploads.